Tommrodrigues/Blog/content/posts/RNA Vaccines/index.md

 ## Traditional vaccinology

-Traditionally, scientists have developed vaccines which protect us by exposing our immune systems to weakened versions of pathogens.
+Traditionally, scientists have developed vaccines that protect us by exposing our immune systems to weakened versions of pathogens.

 This prepares the immune system for a 'real' infection by triggering an immune response without you actually having to go through the disease process.